theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-column-name-style.md

 weight: 9
 ---

-The following section describes a common business scenario to rename column name style within SQL server environment.
+The following section describes a common business scenario to rename column name style within Microsoft SQL-Server environment.
 The given example shows how to use Custom SQL in the Finalization step of the database transaction within Xtract Universal destination settings.

 Xtract Universal offers 4 different [Column Name Styles](https://help.theobald-software.com/en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-settings#column-name-style) for naming the SAP table columns in databases: